DominikSpiljak/Imagealgebra/README.md

 ### Dataset

-First off, I took this dataset: https://www.kaggle.com/xainano/handwrittenmathsymbols and thought:
+First off, I took this dataset: https://www.kaggle.com/xainano/handwrittenmathsymbols and created the initial dataset and thought:

 > Oh wow, this will be easy